-Current projects include We Look to the Stars, a full-length cantata for soloists and chorus commissioned by LA Opera, celebrating the diversity of the human experience through stories from different cultures about the night sky; and Enchantress of Numbers, an opera about Ada Lovelace, daughter of infamous poet Lord Byron and a 19th Century pioneer in computing.
+Current projects include Waves of Change, a digital experience on womanhood, identity and clash of cultures inspired by the story of the Bangladesh Girls Surf Club; and Edge of a Dream, an opera about Ada Lovelace, daughter of infamous poet Lord Byron and a 19th Century pioneer in computing commissioned by Los Angeles Opera.
 Recent seasons have included commissions from the Los Angeles Philharmonic Association, Beth Morrison Projects, New York Virtuoso Singers, Heidi Duckler Dance Theatre, the Oakland East Bay Symphony, AIDS Quilt Songbook 20th Anniversary project and more.

 Her music is regularly performed throughout the U.S., Europe and Asia and available on the Naxos, Albany and Roven Records labels.
 Awards received for her work include prizes from the Five Colleges New Music Festival Competition, ASCAP Lotte Lehman Foundation Art song Competition, Boston Metro Opera International Composers Competition, and multiple ASCAP Morton Gould Young Composer awards.

 A conductor as well as composer, she has been awarded fellowships by the Douglas Moore Fund for American Opera, the Atlantic Music Center, Seasons Music Festival, Oregon Bach Festival Composer’s Symposium, and the Pacific Music Festival.
 She frequently premieres the work of other composers and accompanies singers at the piano.
-She is currently on the composition and core music faculty of Pasadena City College.
+She is currently on the music faculties of the Hartt School at the University of Hartford and Pasadena City College.